Best Things to Do in Valencia, Spain

 Where to stay in Valencia for sightseeing

-Ready to get the most out of your trip?
-Choosing where to stay in Valencia will be a big part of the equation!
-Fortunately, many of the best places to stay in Valencia are found in the areas in & around the Ciutat Vella (Old Town) where most of the action for travellers unleashes.
-Start searching for your accommodations with these suggestions for the top hotels in Valencia:
+Want to get the most out of your trip?
+Choosing where to stay in Valencia will be a big part of the equation.
+Fortunately, many of the city’s best places to stay are found in the areas in & around the Ciutat Vella (Old Town), where most of the action for travelers unleashes.
+Start searching for your accommodations with these top-notch hotel suggestions…

 • Marques House: Occupying a stunning historic building in Old Town, this lovely 4-star hotel sets itself apart with a relaxing minimalist modern style.
 Upgrade to one of the superior rooms or suites to chill out on the balcony with views over Ciutat Vella.